Iran reports lower price index in month ending February 19

 The SCI said yearly price index for households in urban places was down 1.5 percent on 36.5 while rural households were 2.1 percent worse off compared to the previous month at 40.1 percent.

-It said that households spent less, around 0.8 percent, on staple food and 1.2 percent less on non-food goods and services in Bahman compared to the previous month.
+It said that households spent less, around 0.8 percent, on staple foods and 1.2 percent less on non-food goods and services in Bahman compared to the previous month.

-The updates, covered in a report by the IRNA agency, come amid a renewed surge in prices of foreign currency in Iran.
+The updates, covered in a report by IRNA, come amid a renewed surge in prices of foreign currency in Iran.

-Many blame the soaring forex prices on tensions with the United States that escalated in early January.
-Experts say speculative trade in the market has also picked up due to uncertainties surrounding Iran’s position vis-à-vis FATF, a global money laundering watchdog.

-The rial further lost its value against major currencies on Thursday with each US dollar sold for 144,000 rials, based on reports from an unofficial market in downtown Tehran and prices seen in currency rate monitoring websites.